 Steven Spielberg’s masterpiece achieves the seemingly impossible: a rigorous, sobering, accessible and artistically stunning Holocaust drama, told through the incredible true story of an unlikely humanitarian.
 Winner of 7 Academy Awards including for Best Picture, its black-and-white cinematography, and John Williams's haunting score.
 AJFF screened the film for its 25th anniversary in 2018.

 Made over 30 years ago (we can't believe it either!) in 1987, the Mel Brooks co-written, produced and directed Star Wars spoof is considered a cult classic and remains one of Brooks's most popular films.
-George Lucas was such a fan of the idea that he allowed Brooks full permission to lampoon anything he wanted with one condition, that no merchandise of the film ever be made.
+George Lucas was such a fan of the idea that he allowed Brooks full permission to lampoon anything he wanted with one condition, that no merchandise associated with the film ever be made.

 Blu-Ray & DVD